 In addition, any other psychiatric medications that help a person with co-occurring mental health issues might be used during meth detox.
 However, after detox, it is best to continue with addiction treatment with some type of continuing care.

-What Happens After Methamphetamine Detox in Los Angeles
+What Happens After Meth Detox in Los Angeles

-After methamphetamine detox in Los Angeles, a person can move on to other forms of rehab.
+After meth detox in Los Angeles, a person can move on to other forms of rehab and addiction treatment.
 At LA Detox, we offer a range of aftercare services.
 Therefore, patients can start planning their next steps with our team during meth detox.

 After meth detox, patients can choose from many levels of care depending on their needs, such as: